ujxlanaiai/DeepConv-DTI/README.md

 ```
     --n-epoch N_EPOCH, -e N_EPOCH
-                          The number of epochs for training or validation
+                          The number of epochs for training or validation!
 ```

 The number of epoch for model training.